Vegetation

 The Diversity of Coastal Life, Eco-Tourism

-Coastal wildlife refers to all life that thrives in the intertidal zone of the coast.
-In order to adapt to the dramatic changes of habitat at low tide, these creatures has developed different shape and structure in the long process of evolution.
-The abundant biological of species on the coast shaped a colorful world of seashore.
-The East Coast has various coastal landscapes and environments, such as river mouths, sandy beaches, gravel beaches, reefs and other coastal terrains, in them therehabitat great amount of diverse creatures.
-According to survey, there are more than 50 large-scale algae, more than 140 kinds of shellfish, more than 60 kinds of coral, more than 130 intertidal fish, and hundreds of other crustaceans, polychaetes, echinoderms have been found.
-There are forests of coral around Green Island, Shitiping, Sanxiantai and Fugang Geopark (Xiaoyeliu), where they gather all sorts of tropical fish and a variety amount of invertebrates.
-Thus, these areas become paradise for diving.
-Green Island in particular has than 220 different kinds of coral species , the specie diversity in which is incomparable to the same type of island in the world.
+Coastal wildlife refers to all life that thrives in the intertidal zone along the coast.
+These creatures have developed different shapes and structures over the course of evolution to adapt to the dramatic habitat changes during low tide.
+The abundant variety of species on the coast creates a colorful world of seashores.
+The East Coast features diverse coastal landscapes, including river mouths, sandy beaches, gravel beaches, reefs, and other coastal terrains, which harbor a great number of diverse creatures.
+According to surveys, there are more than 50 large-scale algae species, over 140 kinds of shellfish, more than 60 types of coral, more than 130 intertidal fish, and hundreds of other crustaceans, polychaetes, and echinoderms.
+Coral forests around Green Island, Shitiping, Sanxiantai, and Fugang Geopark (Xiaoyeliu) attract various tropical fish and a wide variety of invertebrates, making these areas a paradise for diving.
+Notably, Green Island hosts more than 220 different coral species, a level of diversityunmatched by similar islands worldwide.

 Sandy Coastline

-The sandy coastline in the area is steeper, the sediment is unstable and has relative narrow inter-tidal zone.
+The sandy coastline in the area is steep, and the sediment is unstable, resulting in a relatively narrow intertidal zone.
 Only a few animals can survive and live in these areas.
-The creatures, which make their home on the sandy shores, are usually hidden and difficult to find.
+The creatures that inhabit the sandy shores are usually hidden and difficult to find.
 Animals such as sand crabs live in caves near the high tide line.
-They come out and feed at night.
-They are agile, and often dig holes in the sand that result in a distribution of tiny sand balls.
-They shape the sand like pebbles and often feed out of the hole when waves come in.
-Bivalves are also an animal commonly seen in the sand.
-They have gills and live on water plankton.
+They emerge to feed at night, displaying agility as they dig holes in the sand, resulting in tiny sand balls.
+These formations resemble pebbles and serve as feeding grounds when waves roll in.
+Bivalves are also commonly found in the sand; they have gills and rely on water plankton for sustenance.

 Gravel Coastline

-The gravel on the coast is often washed by waves and kept rolling all the time.
-Due to the push of the waves, they often change shapes during accumulation.
-Gravel is not typically a suitable environment for creatures to settle.
-Animals that can be found on rolling gravel often have special survival skills.
-For example, brittle stars will cut off their brachiopods to escape dangerous situations between rolling rocks; hermit crabs use their hard, spiral shells to protect themselves; shrimp and stone crabs will often lose limbs when they are shelling, but they have the ability to regenerate appendages.
+The gravel along the coast is constantly washed by waves, causing it to roll perpetually.
+Due to wave action, the gravel often changes shape as it accumulates.
+Gravel is generally not a suitable environment for settling creatures.
+Animals found on rolling gravel have developed special survival skills.
+For instance, brittle stars will intentionally detach their brachiopods to escape dangerous situations between moving rocks.
+Hermit crabs utilize their hard, spiral shells for protection, while shrimp and stone crabs may lose limbs during molting but can regenerate them.

 Reefs

-There are often many holes in the reefs providing a stellar habitat for sea animals.
-The number of species in the reefs are plentiful.
-Some of the large algae are more tolerant to drought and can survive in drier areas near the high tide line.
-Some of them breathe in the ocean calcium and deposit it in their bodies to enhance their hardness in order to resist strong currents.
-They reduce their organic matter ratio to prevent themselves from being eaten by other animals.
-These strong algae are a lot like cacti.
-Animals that live near the high tide line, have stronger adsorption ability to resist the shock from water and predators.
-For example: the corn spiral shell.
+Reefs often contain numerous holes, providing an excellent habitat for marine animals.
+The diversity of species within reefs is abundant.
+Some large algae exhibit greater tolerance to drought and can survive in drier areas near the high tide line.
+These algae absorb ocean calcium, depositing it in their bodies to enhance hardness and resist strong currents.
+They also reduce their organic matter content to avoid becoming prey for other animals.
+These resilient algae share similarities with cacti.
+Animals living near the high tide line possess stronger adsorption abilities, allowing them to withstand water shocks and predators.
+For example, consider the corn spiral shell.